 A urine protein test measures the total amount of protein in the urine.
 Once a urine sample is collected, the lab determines the amount of protein in the urine sample.
 This test is often done as part of a routine urinalysis in which several chemicals in the urine are measured.

-In most healthy people, the kidneys prevent significant amounts of protein from entering the urine, so the urine protein test is most commonly used to screen for kidney disease.
-It's also used to monitor kidney function in kids already diagnosed with kidney disease or who are taking medications that can affect the kidneys.
+In most healthy people, the kidneys prevent significant amounts of protein from entering the urine (pee), so the urine protein test is most commonly used to screen for kidney disease.
+It's also used to monitor kidney function in kids already diagnosed with kidney disease or who are taking medicines that can affect the kidneys.

 Abnormal results also may point to diseases affecting other parts of the body.
 Other tests may be needed before a definite diagnosis can be made.

 Before the test, your child might need to temporarily stop taking specific drugs that could interfere with results.
 Be sure to discuss this with your doctor.